-For students in grades K-6, teachers will monitor progress on scales 4 and 6, with scales 1-3 and 5 optional.
+For students in grades K-6, teachers will monitor progress on scales 1-4 and 6, with scale 5 optional.
 Three times per year, artifacts gathered for each student are organized, sorted, and analyzed to assign a score for each scale.
 Scores must be supported by three pieces of evidence from three separate teaching and learning events.